Austen Tayshus: 1990s: Film

 His stay in Los Angeles culminated in a collaboration on a low-budget feature film titled Dream Factory, which he co-wrote with the Director Paschal Franchot, and was lead actor.
 The film was a tragi-comedy about Austen's last days in LA trying to become a big shot.
 It also included cameos from Naomi Watts, Billy Zane, and Nehemiah Persoff.

 Returning to Australia in 1997, Tayshus wrote and starred in a short film titled Intolerance.
 At Tropfest in 1998, the film won the award for Best Film, and Tayshus won Best Actor.
 The film had been entered in competition under the name of a fictitious feminist filmmaker, Laura Feinstein.
 When the film won, the head of Tropfest, John Polson, announced that the top prize had finally been won by a woman.
 When the director, Paul Fenech, jumped up to claim the award, to everyone's surprise, saying there was no Laura Feinstein, it created great controversy.

 The Tropfest win led directly to work on the Jane Campion film Holy Smoke!, Emma-Kate Croghan's Strange Planet and Baz Luhrmann's Moulin Rouge!.

 In 1999, Tayshus participated in the television series Aussie Jokers, produced and directed by Paul Fenech for SBS TV.
 His segment was an historical journey about his father's Holocaust experiences in Poland, from his hometown of Łódź, to the death camp Treblinka, to his rescue from Bergen Belsen.
 It is an emotional and deeply moving double header tracing Isaac Gutman's life from 1939 to 1945, when most of his family was murdered by the Germans just for being Jewish.
 The documentary has been shown several times on SBS and is available on YouTube.

-A documentary about Austen Tayshus, produced by Angry Messiah Pictures and titled Austen Tayshus Skin in the Game, was completed in 2020 and scheduled for release on Foxdocos Channel on July 17, 2022.
+A documentary about Austen Tayshus, produced by Angry Messiah Pictures and titled Austen Tayshus Skin in the Game, was completed in 2020 and was scheduled for release on Foxdocos Channel on July 17, 2022.